Go back to the main WPE page

 There are no refunds and no transfers of test dates.
 This policy reflects the fact that test materials, processing, and staffing costs are incurred for each examinee registered, whether the examinee actually takes the test or not.
 If you do not attend the appointment time on your Admission Ticket, you must completely reregister for the next test and pay the full fee.

 Non-Saturday testing is available for religious reasons only.
-Students must provide documentation with all registration materials by the deadline.
+Students must provide documentation by the registration deadline.
 If students do not provide required documentation, they will be automatically assigned to a Saturday test time.
 Testing is generally done one day during the next two weeks following the published Saturday test date.

 Free workshops are offered in the two-week period prior to each test date.
 Pre-registration is not required.
 Workshops last about 3 hours.
 One workshop is especially helpful for students for whom English is a second language; however, both workshops are open to all students.
-The WPE Workbook is needed for the workshop.
-Students can buy the WPE Workbook from the Copy Center of the University Bookstore, located on the first floor in the far right corner.
-The number of the Copy Center is (562) 985-5050.
-The workbook contains helpful information, a scoring guide, sample essay topics with student responses, and an analysis of the scoring of the sample student essays.
-The price of the workbook is $7.00.
-Students can also download the workbook by going to the main WPE page
+Materials are supplied to students at the workshop.

 Exact date, time, and room information are determined one month prior to each test date.
 Call the Testing Office at 562-985-4007 for more information.